chelsearbann/WIP_VERDEX_ESG_Dashboard/README.md

-# ESG_Dashboard_VERDEX
+# VERDEX ESG Dashboard

-Objective: Make ESG investing transparent and accessible for retail investors.
+Objective: Make ESG investing transparent and accessible for retail investors with Clear ESG scores, Carbon impact visibility, and an Investment performance vs ESG tradeoff analysis.

-- Clear ESG scores

-- Carbon impact visibility

-- Investment performance vs ESG tradeoff analysis

-Project inspired during ESG Fellowship with Impending Bloom.
+This project was inspired during an ESG Fellowship with Impending Bloom, August 2025.
+Original VERDEX Creators: Chelsea Bann, Ashley Zhang, Margaret Huang, Senam Dzakpasu.
+This Dashboard is a continuation of work by Chelsea Bann only.

 **Metrics/KPI's**

 - Overall ESG Score

 - Carbon Intensity